 My love affair with food started at an early age, my granny used to take me to street fairs, festive carnivals, and local markets.
-I was around seven years old.
-I vividly remember to this day the bright red color of cinnamon icicle, the smell of roasted piglet porchetta with its hints of rosemary and garlic, the smells and sounds and colors.
+I must have been around six or seven years old.
+I vividly remember to this day the bright red color of cinnamon icicle, the smell of roasted piglet Porchetta with its hints of rosemary and garlic, the smells and sounds and colors.
 Everything I remember from that time seems of course larger than life.

 Later, as the son of a US diplomat, I traveled the world and got exposed to many different cuisines and traditions.
 My safe haven was the kitchen, where I would observe the cooks prepare local dishes for themselves and at the direction of my mother execute Haute Cuisine for presidents ministers and dignitaries.
 Along the way, no matter where I was, what continent, what country, what language, the kitchen was the equalizer.
 The place where sounds and smells all too familiar threaded a common element between otherwise new and strange cultures.
 The kitchen was always the warm place.

 This is the period I really became engaged in local cuisines of the world.
-Regional local ingredients made by locals for locals.
+Regional local ingredients used for dishes made by locals for locals.
 This would eventually be the founding stone of my culinary style.
-From roadside trattorias in Tuscany, to gypsy tapas ‘tablaos’ in Seville, to secular restaurants in Asakusa, outdoor cafés in Budapest and Cajun shacks in the Louisiana Bayou, my travels allowed me to experience firsthand wonderful food and meet the people who made it.
+From roadside trattorias in Tuscany, to gypsy tapas ‘tablaos’ in Seville, to secular restaurants in Asakusa, outdoor cafés in Budapest and Cajun shacks in the Louisiana bayou, my travels allowed me to experience firsthand wonderful food and meet the people who made it.

 As one of the leaders introducing the Slow Food movement into southern Brazil, helped organize local fishermen’s wives into cooperative efforts to avoid the extinction of the ‘Berbigao’ clam from the waters of the southern Atlantic.
 Partnered with university agriculture initiatives to export Acai berry and founded a movement to protect stingless meliponine bees, market their honey and revert the proceeds towards expansion.